-We also investigated the relation between performance gains and the data sizes.
-Based on the result of the previous section, block size b = 32, 64 cases are only examined and we compute the speedup of 8 threads running on the two 8-core test machines over 1 thread running with the same block size with respect to five different Gaussian distribution data, such as 128, 256, 512, 1024, and 2048 points data.
-For the 128 points data set we measure only b = 32case, since the number of blocks will be only 4 if b = 64so only 4 threads will do actual submatrix multiplication.
-Figure 4 illustrates the speedup of the Parallel SMACOF with respect to different data sizes.
-As Figure 4 depicted, the speedup ratio increases as the data size increases.
-For the two small data set, i.e. 128 and 256 points data, the overhead ratio would be relatively high due to the running time is quite short.
+where N is the number of threads or processes, T(N) and T(1) are the running time with N threads and one thread, and S(N) is the speedup of N threads.
+For the two small data set, i.e. 128 and 256 points data, the overhead ratio would be relatively high due to the short running time.
 However, for the 512 points and bigger data set, the speedup ratio is more than 7.0.
-Note that the speedup ratio for the 2048 points data is around 7.7 and the parallel efficiency is around 0.96 for both block sizes on both Intel8a and Intel8b machines.
-Those values represent that our parallel SMACOF implementation works very well in parallel, since the it shows significant performance gains but negligible overhead.
+Note that the speedup ratio for the 2048 points data is around 7.7 and the parallel overhead is around 0.03 for both block sizes on both Intel8a and Intel8b machines.
+Those values represent that our parallel SMACOF implementation works very well, since it shows significant speedup but negligible overhead.